 What is a patient administration system?

-A patient administration system (PAS) is an information service providing a foundation to all healthcare.
+PAS stands for patient administration system, and a PAS is an information service providing a foundation to all healthcare.
 It performs the basic but crucial function of recording non-clinical patient details, such as name, date of birth, and home address, as well as any additional contact details for next of kin in an emergency.

-In this article we will explore what a PAS is, what patient administration systems are doing in the NHS, and the benefits to utilising this solution within NHS Trusts.
+In this article we will explore what a PAS is, how patient administration systems are used across health and social care settings, and the benefits of a PAS solution for NHS and independent providers alike.

 Why use a patient administration system?

-A properly implemented Patient Administration System allows you to record all patient engagement across your Trust, including inpatient, outpatient, and emergency cases.
+A properly implemented Patient Administration System allows you to record all patient engagement across your organisation - whether an NHS Trust, independent hospital, community provider or social care setting - including inpatient, outpatient, and emergency cases.
 It also helps to manage patient demographics, referrals, appointments, and waiting list data.

 PAS replaces paperwork associated with a patient’s visit to hospital with electronic records that capture and use data in a more structured way.
-Key automated processes allow users to enter information in a single system and then view that information across many departments.
+A patient system automates key processes, allowing users to enter information in a single system and then view that information across many departments.

-A Patient Administration System has become a crucial system for the day-to-day hospital management and administration.
-It performs the previously mentioned functions for details, appointments, and treatment schedules, but with software they can also coordinate with electronic patient records (EPR), bed management software and patient flow software for a clearer picture of patient needs, behaviour, and overall service demand.
+A patient administration system has become a crucial system for the day-to-day hospital management and administration.
+It performs the previously mentioned functions for details, appointments, and treatment schedules, but with PAS software they can also coordinate with electronic patient records (EPR), bed management software and patient flow software for a clearer picture of patient needs, behaviour, and overall service demand.

 PAS allows you to schedule resources from appointments through to equipment and resources, to improve your efficiency and deliver significant cost savings.
 Patient journeys are improved and key data, such as event history, is immediately available and accessible.